 If you’re a healthcare professional, you can read summary information on the supply and funding of inclisiran from NHS England.

-If your work is related to CVD and lipids optimisation in the West of England region whether that be as an Integrated Care System lead, in a Trust, Primary Care Network, General Practice, pharmacy or as a local lipid specialist, please get in touch with Clare Evans, firstname.lastname@example.org or Rachel Gibbons, email@example.com.
+If your work is related to CVD and lipids optimisation in the West of England region please get in touch with Clare Evans, email@example.com or Rachel Gibbons, firstname.lastname@example.org to discuss how we can work with you and your team.

 Tackling Cholesterol Together – a free education programme for primary care